TIPS FOR HOME BUYERS:

 Buying a home is a process of discovery.
 Even for seasoned buyers it is always a journey with new lessons along the way.
 I pride myself in being a guide to buyers throughout this exciting process.
 Follow the link below to valuable information that will help you get started.

-- Interest rates are rising.
-If you plan to get a mortgage, get your paperwork in order and get locked into a low interest rate.
+- If you plan to get a mortgage, get your paperwork in order and get locked into a low interest rate.

 - Even if you don’t plan to actively look for a new home just now, it’s never too early to work on your credit score.
 Raising that number will help you get a bigger mortgage at a lower interest rate.